 Hot desking is at its core a system where employees take desks upon arrival at the office instead of booking (as in Desk Hoteling) in advance or having an assigned seat.
 If you have ever visited a co-working space, this is probably what you have encountered.
 Hot Desking is often used to improve the utilization of office space when more and more of the employees work from home, or in specific areas of the office where employees meet.
 Hot desking is also a way for companies to promote cross-department collaboration.
 In the traditional model with fixed seating, departments often stay for themselves, minimizing the chances of collaborations and discussions.
 Think about the great advantages if the sales team regularly found themselves working alongside the developers, or if the marketing department could get strategic insights from the business department by sitting next to them?

 Even though Hot desking is a good tool to promote office flexibility, it is also a good tool to maximize your facility usage.
-Especially after the COVID-19 pandemic, many more are estimated to work partly from home.
-This in turn raises questions about how our office facilities should be organized.
+Especially after the COVID-19 pandemic and social distancing, many more are estimated to work partly from home in a more flexible working solution.
+This, in turn, raises questions about how our office facilities should be organized.
 If employees work from home 50% of the time, fixed desks will only take up unnecessary space.
-Hot desking is a solution for this problem because different people can share the same space, given that they are not at the office at the same time.
-In the end, this can save your company at least 30% of your facility costs.
+Hot desking is a solution for this problem because different people can share the same space and the same desk space, given that they are not at the office at the same time.
+In the end, this is cost savings that can save your company at least 30% of your facility costs.

 Problems with Hot Desking